armankhanx14/SFIA2-football_project/READ.md

 * * Installing necessary dependencies,Initializing the swarm and connecting to worker nodes and Configuring the NGINX server for load-balancing
 * Deploy stack - Configures the web-applcation on the manager and worker nodes

 Further details on these stages used in the Jenkins pipeline can be found in the jenkinsfile.
+Below, I have also included an imagine of how the build appears on jenkins.

 ### Services